dprado981/GameSwap/README.md

 * Users can create posts with the title, image, condition, and related notes of game/puzzle they are putting up for trade.
 * Users can see other users' posts in list view
 * Users can see other users' posts in map view (Google Map SDK)
-* Users can search for specific posts by title or location
+* Users can search for specific posts by title
 * Users can tap on specific posts to see details of that post
 * Users can go from detail view to start a chat with other users to coordinate a meet-up
 * Users have public profiles that list all of their posts